-Anglesey's prettiest town offers a winning combination of a waterfront location, ever-present views of the mountains, a romantic castle lording it over en elegant collection of mainly Georgian buildings, and a burgeoning number of boutiques, galleries, smart hotels and chic eateries.
-Many of the houses are extremely old; the local real estate agent occupies a half-timbered house dating from 1400 – one of the oldest in Britain (look for it on Castle St near the bottom of Church St).
+Anglesey's prettiest town offers a winning combination of a waterfront location, ever-present views of the mainland mountains, a near-perfect castle and an elegant collection of Georgian, Victorian and Edwardian buildings, housing a growing number of boutiques, galleries, smart hotels and chic eateries.
+Many of the houses are painted in appealing pastels, and some are extremely old; the local real-estate agent occupies a half-timbered house dating from 1400 – one of the oldest in Britain (look for it on Castle St near the bottom of Church St).

 The town's romantic name dates back to the time of French-speaking Edward I, who built the castle.
 It's a corruption of beau marais (meaning 'beautiful marsh') rather than beau maris (meaning 'good husbands') – although, unlike in French, the final 's' is sounded.
 Today, it's an understandably popular place for retirees.